react-native-netinfo/react-native-netinfo/README.md

 ### Switching between different Wi-Fi does not send events in iOS

-The SCNetworkReachability used in iOS won't fire if you switching from one Wi-Fi network to another when your App was in background.
-If you want to be notified, a work around could be refreshing Wi-Fi state each time when App back to foreground.
-An example of following code could be added into to your `App.js` file:
+The SCNetworkReachability API used in iOS does not send events to the app in the background, so switching from one Wi-Fi network to another when your App was in background will not send an event and your network state will be out of sync with device state.
+To be sure you have up to date status when your app is in foreground again, you should re-fetch state each time when App comes to foreground, something like this:

 ```js
   useEffect(() => {